caelum100/ChatPrefixer/README.md

 ${username} - the sending player's username.

+${nickname} - the player's Essentials nickname.
+Requires EssentialsX to be installed.

 ${uuid} - the sending player's UUID.

 ${prefix} - the prefix set for the sending player